DEVSENSE/phptools-docs/docs/purchase/open-source.md

 ## PHP Tools licenses are free for open-source projects

-With PHP Tools and [Visual Studio Community 2022](https://visualstudio.microsoft.com/downloads/) developers get a powerful PHP development environment for their open-source projects at no cost!
+With PHP Tools and [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) developers get a powerful PHP development environment for their open-source projects at no cost!

 Our Open-source Licenses allow you to use both PHP Tools for Visual Studio and PHP Tools for VS Code.